-The Company is a wholly owned subsidiary of Harleysville Group Inc. (HGI).
-HGI is owned by Allied Holdings (Delaware), Inc., who in turn is owned by Mutual, which, as a mutual entity, is not directly or indirectly owned or controlled by any other company, corporation, and group of companies, partnership or individual.
+The Company is a wholly owned subsidiary of THI Holdings (Delaware), Inc. (THI).
+THI is owned by Mutual, which, as a mutual entity, is not directly or indirectly owned or controlled by any other company, corporation, and group of companies, partnership or individual.
 Mutual is operated by and solely in the interests of its policyholders.